-The MIDD 2 Framework is an accountability structure driven by the results policymakers and stakeholders want to see in the community as the result of investment of MIDD funds; the indicators that the county will use to signal that it is headed down the right path to get there; and the actions the county and its partners will take to create the change stakeholders want to see.
+The MIDD 2 Framework is an accountability structure driven by the results policymakers and stakeholders want to see in the community as the result of investment of MIDD funds; the indicators that the County will use to signal that it is headed down the right path to get there; and the actions the County and its partners will take to create the change stakeholders want to see.
 The MIDD Framework is included as Appendix A to this document.

 Since adoption of the MIDD SIP, the MIDD Framework has been updated based on a number of factors ranging from the adoption of MIDD 2 policy goals to changes that reflect the revised MIDD evaluation plan and align with the BSK evaluation approach.
 The framework is a living document that will continue to be updated over the life of MIDD 2 to reflect specific programmatic and services or other drivers.
-13

-At the time, the MIDD Advisory Committee was known by its previous name, the MIDD Oversight Committee.
+&lt;sup>9 At the time, the MIDD Advisory Committee was known by its previous name, the MIDD Oversight Committee.
 The name change to the Advisory Committee occurred along with the advent of MIDD 2 in 2017, as a result of Ordinance 18452.

-^{12 14} focus groups were conducted with specific communities between October 2015 and February 2016.
+&lt;sup>10 14 focus groups were conducted with specific communities between October 2015 and February 2016.
 Five regional community conversations were conducted jointly with Best Starts for Kids (BSK) to inform planning for both BSK and MIDD.
 Over 360 individuals responded to the MIDD renewal survey between September 2015 and February 2016.
 More information about this input-gathering process is available in the adopted MIDD 2 Service Improvement Plan.

-13 This Implementation Plan contains some updates to the Framework, as described in this section.
-Future updates to the Framework will be communicated via the MIDD annual report.
+&lt;sup>11 This implementation plan contains some updates to the MIDD Framework, as described in this section.
+Future updates to the framework will be communicated via the MIDD annual report.

-Framework revisions reflected in this Implementation Plan include:
+Framework revisions reflected in this implementation plan include:

-- Updating adopted policy goals - Revising "outcomes" to "headline indicators" - Amending population indicators - Adding therapeutic treatment courts as a fifth strategy area
+- Updating adopted policy goals - Revising "outcomes" to "headline indicators" - Amending population indicators - Adding therapeutic treatment courts as a fifth strategy area.